Shorzinator/Shorzinator/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=shorzinator&color=blueviolet)

-I'm a Graduate Student 🎓 at the University of Wisconsin-Madison, majoring in Statistics and Data Science.
-My passion lies in Data Engineering, Artificial Intelligence, and Problem Solving.
+I graduated with a master's in Statistics and Data Science from the University of Wisconsin-Madison.
 Always ready to collaborate on any exciting Data Science and Machine Learning projects.
 In my free time, you'll find me immersed in action-adventure games 🎮.

-## 🚀 2023 Goals
+## 🚀 2024 Goals
 - 🤝 Increase self-worth
 - 🌟 Practice, Practice, Practice